🔼The name Avva: Summary

 🔼Etymology of the name Avva

 For a meaning of the name Avva Jones' Dictionary of Old Testament Proper Names reads Overturning.
 NOBSE Study Bible Name List doesn't interpret this name.
-BDB Theological Dictionary doesn't translate this name but does confirm that it comes from the root-verb עוה ('awa).
+BDB Theological Dictionary doesn't translate this name but does confirm that it comes from the verb עוה ('awa).